Last updated Jan 13 2020

 Conversion funnels show the typical route-to-goal for your customers, and you can specifically use them to see where sessions drop off—which helps you prioritize which pages with high drop-offs need optimizing.

-If you are using Hotjar: start by identifying your main goal (e.g., completed purchase or signup) and work backward to your highest trafficked page.
+If you are using Hotjar: start by identifying your main goal (e.g., completed purchase or signup) and work backward to the page with the most traffic.
 List all the pages and include them in the funnel you build:

 Here are some funnel examples to get you started: